fusioncharts/dev_centre_docs/getting-started/jquery/your-first-chart-using-jquery.md

 heading: Create a Chart in jQuery Using FusionCharts
 ---

-## Overview

 FusionCharts is a JavaScript charting library that enables you to create interactive charts, gauges, maps and dashboards in JavaScript.
-We have built a simple and lightweight **jQuery** plugin which provides bindings for **FusionCharts**.
-The `jquery-fusioncharts` plugin allows you to easily add rich and interactive charts to any **jQuery** project.
+We have built a simple and lightweight jQuery plugin which provides bindings for FusionCharts.
+The `jquery-fusioncharts` plugin allows you to easily add rich and interactive charts to any jQuery project.

-In this page, we'll see how to install FusionCharts and render a chart using the `jquery-fusionCharts` plugin.
+On this page, we'll see how to install FusionCharts and render a chart using the `jquery-fusionCharts` plugin.

+## Prerequisite

+Before you begin, make sure your development environment includes `Node.js` and an `npm package manager`.

+- jQuery requires Node.js version **10.9.0** or later.
+To check your version, run `node -v` in a terminal/console window.
+To get Node.js, go to [nodejs.org](https://nodejs.org/).

+- To download and install npm packages, you must have an npm package manager.
+Run `npm -v` in a terminal/console window, to check that if have the npm client installed.

+> Initialize npm, install webpack locally, and install the webpack-cli.
+Make sure you run `npx webpack` command in the terminal to ensure that the build is successful.

-## Installation
+## Installation and including dependencies

-Install **FusionCharts** and the `jquery-fusioncharts` plugin using any of the following methods:

 <div class="code-wrapper">
 <ul class='code-tabs extra-tabs'>